Wiise Privacy Policy

 4.2 Links to third party websites

-Wiise’s websites may contain links to third parties’ websites, including sites maintained by KPMG, the Commonwealth Bank of Australia and Microsoft.
-Those other websites are not subject to our privacy policy and procedures.
-You will need to review those websites to view their privacy policies.
+Wiise’s websites may contain links to third parties’ websites, including sites maintained by KPMG, and Microsoft.
+Those other websites are not subject to our Privacy Notification and Privacy Policy and/or procedures.
+You will need to review those websites to view their privacy documents.

 4.3 Your choices